+The range of identified priority abatement options is shown in Figure 12 above.
 The abatement measures are all subject to the national consultation process and have not yet become domestic policy.
 Their translation into policy is contingent upon a piloting and demonstration phase and in some cases on international support.
 Each measure is described below:

 - Increasing yields in subsistence and smallholder agriculture by investing in agricultural extension programs and market access could save 9-15 Mt CO2e by 2030 on the premise that 25 percent of farming communities improve their methods and preserve current forest coverage.
-The abatement effect of these measures is unproven, but they are likely to increase rural incomes and food security, so have value going beyond climate change mitigation.57 - Stopping deforestation from agriculture leases could save ~27-30 Mt CO2e per year by 2030 if ~60-80 percent of the ~670,000 ha of approved agriculture leases (as of May 2010) could be withdrawn (roughly 40,000 ha are estimated to have already been logged).
+The abatement effect of these measures is unproven, but they are likely to increase rural incomes and food security, so have value going beyond climate change mitigation.73 - Stopping deforestation from agriculture leases could save ~27-30 Mt CO2e per year by 2030 if ~60-80 percent of the ~670,000 ha of approved agriculture leases (as of May 2010) could be withdrawn (roughly 40,000 ha are estimated to have already been logged).
 These ~670,000 ha only include projects with full approval from PNGFA and DEC.
 It is assumed that starting 2015, some of the land deforested for agriculture leases areas will be used for commercial agriculture plantations particularly oil palm, which is considered a separate driver of deforestation in the period from 2010 to 2015.
 Moreover, agriculture leases may be perceived as an alternative source of timber production with more limited regulation that might replace some of the production from existing and new FMA (Forest Management Agreement) areas.
 Additional agriculture leases that have not yet obtained final approval have not been included in these calculations.
-As agriculture leases are one of the main drivers of the projected increase in GHG emissions between 2010 2030 in their current form and because they can be an important contributor to economic development if implemented sustainably, GoPNG is currently preparing a review of agriculture leases in order to minimise the clearance of primary forest for large-scale agricultural development while ensuring that sustainable economic development is enabled.
+As agriculture leases are one of the main drivers of the projected increase in GHG emissions between 2010 2030 in their current form and because they can be an important contributor to economic development if implemented sustainably,

-57Improved agricultural practices need to be carefully implemented so that communities receiving agricultural extension services as part of a program which protects the existing forests instead of additional clear cutting to increase the amount of land used for agricultural purposes.
+73Improved agricultural practices need to be carefully implemented so that communities receiving agricultural extension services as part of a program which protects the existing forests instead of additional clear cutting to increase the amount of land used for agricultural purposes.